-Presides at all meetings of the general membership, Board of Directors and Executive Committee meetings.
+Presides at all meetings of the general membership, Board of Directors, and Executive Committee meetings.

-Serve as ex-officio member of all committees.
+Serves as ex-officio member of all committees.

-Appoint and direct these special committees;
+Appoint and direct these special committees:

-Awards Committee: This committee is in charge of ordering, engraving and delivering all awards for the Annual Installation Banquet held each year in June.
+Awards Committee: This committee is in charge of ordering, engraving, and delivering all awards for the Annual Installation Banquet held each year in June.

 District Contest: The District Contest Chairman is responsible for reporting all eligible points for the District Contest; this may also include arranging official visits to other clubs, and encouraging attendance at district events.

-Nominating Committee: The Nominating Commit-tee will select and interview potential candidates for club offices.
+Nominating Committee: The Nominating Committee will select and interview potential candidates for club offices.
 The committee shall submit a slate of qualifying candidates for the various club offices at the nominating meeting held each year in March.

 Safety Officer: The Safety Officer should inspect each club function for safety and potential hazards.
 He should review each event with the Lions International Checklist to limit liability and control possible problems.

-Facility/Food Committee: This committee is activated as needed to address issues arising from the meeting location, facility, catering and/or food services.
+Facility/Food Committee: This committee is activated as needed to address issues arising from the meeting location, facility, catering, and/or food services.

 1st VICE PRESIDENT

-- Finance & Fund Raising
+Finance & Fund Raising

-- E) Skeet Shoot: This new event began in March, 2004 and has been designed to raise funds for capitol improvements at the Lions Park.
-Here 5-man teams take their turn on a competitve skeet field for scoring but are also offered shooting rounds on other skeet and trap fields for their entry fee.
-The event is held on a Saturday morning and contestants are offered a light breakfast and a BBQ lunch after the competition; trophies, prizes, and auction add to the fun and fellowship of the day.
+Clay Shoot: This event began in March 2004 and was designed to raise funds for capitol improvements at the Lions Park.
+Here, 5-man teams take their turn on a competitive clay field for scoring, but are also offered shooting rounds on other clay and trap fields for their entry fee.
+The event is held on a Saturday morning and contestants are offered a light breakfast and BBQ lunch after the competition; trophies, prizes, and auction add to the fun and fellowship of the day.

-A) Recruiting/Orientation Committee: The Membership Committee is responsible for the addition of new members along with educating, involving and stimulating members to continue as active Lions.
-This committee processes all new membership applications, interviews potential new members and presents then to the board of directors for membership approval.
-This committee through out the Lions club year conducts new member inductions and orientations.
+Recruiting/Orientation Committee: This committee is responsible for the addition of new members along with educating, involving, and stimulating members to continue as active Lions.
+This committee processes all new membership applications, interviews potential new members, and presents them to the board of directors for membership approval.
+This committee conducts new member inductions and orientations throughout the year.

-- Constitution & By-laws Committee: The board of directors will ask this committee to interpret any conflicts or discrepancies that might occur in the club, district, or International procedures and protocol.
+Constitution & By-laws Committee: The board of directors will ask this committee to interpret any conflicts or discrepancies that might occur in the club, district, or International procedures and protocol.

 2nd VICE PRESIDENT